-The TCCS should conduct a public (announced) campus-wide test at least twice annually.
+The CMC Emergency Management department should conduct a public (announced) campus-wide test at least twice annually.
 A reminder of testing should be sent to subscribers at least 24 hours prior to the test.
 The system should be exercised or used in conjunction with scheduled exercises to maintain awareness of the system by students, faculty, and staff.